Scope of Work

 Goals/Objectives

-- Promote the detection, quantification, evaluation, and monitoring of occupational exposures to chemical, biological, and physical agents through analysis of biological media such as blood, urine, breath, hair, sweat, nails, feces, and sputum.
+• Promote the detection, quantification, evaluation, and monitoring of occupational exposures to chemical, biological, and physical agents by analyzing biological media such as blood, urine, breath, hair, sweat, nails, feces, and sputum.

-- Identify, evaluate, and comment on legislation, regulations, and guidelines involving human biological monitoring.
+• Identify, evaluate, and comment on legislation, regulations, and human biological monitoring guidelines.

 Current Projects

-Updating Self Study Course on Biological Monitoring in accordance with revised manual.
+• Updating Self Study Course on Biological Monitoring in accordance with the revised manual.

 Products Produced by the Group